Austria-Hungary

 Prince Felix Schwarzenberg

 Prince Felix Schwarzenberg, Minister of the Imperial and Royal Household and of Foreign Affairs in the years 1848 – 1852.
-Portrait by an unknown artist photo Army Photograph and Film Agency
+Portrait by an unknown artist photo: Army Photograph and Film Agency

 After the bloody upheavals of the 1848 revolution Prince Felix Schwarzenberg (1800–1852) took office at the Ballhausplatz.
 In the Schwarzenberg era, the position of foreign minister was strengthened both internally and externally.
 Henceforth "the Ballhausplatz" was the central ministry of the Monarchy.